DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 ## If you’re invited to interview

-Interviews usually last a day and may include time spent teaching real pupils.
+Interviews usually last a day and may include time spent teaching pupils.

 You can [get support preparing for an interview from an adviser](/tta-service).

 Interviews vary from provider to provider – you’ll be given all the information you need when you’re invited to attend.

-Some providers are doing interviews online due to COVID-19 restrictions.

 ## If you get an offer